 What are the specific requirements of the operational and risk assessment report?

-- whether or not the PSP intends to utilise the corporate payment exemption’ (SCA-RTS Article 17 exemption).
+- whether or not the PSP is utilising the ‘corporate payment exemption’ (SCA-RTS Article 17 exemption).

-There is a question on the report that asks if you wish to avail of the corporate exemption from SCA as set out in the ‘regulatory technical standards for strong customer authentication and common and secure open standards of communication’ (“RTS”).
+There is a question on the report that asks if you wish to avail of the corporate exemption from SCA as set out in the ‘regulatory technical standards for strong customer authentication and common and secure open standards of communication’ (“RTS-SCA”).
 This is asked because PSPs that wish to avail of the corporate exemption must provide evidence that their security measures are at least as equivalent to those provided for by the Article 17 of the RTS-SCA.

 What is expected from the audit requirement?

-Firms are now expected to maintain a formalised audit plan that charts out the schedules for audits throughout the year as well as other testing mechanisms (such as penetration tests and vulnerability scans).
+Firms are expected to maintain a formalised audit plan that charts out the schedules for audits throughout the year as well as other controls monitoring and testing mechanisms (such as penetration tests and vulnerability scans).

-It is important that the audit is performed by a professional with expertise in both cyber security and payment services.
-This can potentially be an internal individual who is operationally independent or an external auditor.
+It is important that the audit is performed by a professional with expertise in both IT and cyber security and payment services.
+This could be an internal individual who is operationally independent or an external auditor.

 How fscom can help

-Our team of experts have extensive experience in helping PSPs with their operational and security risk assessment and performed their IT audits over the past few years.
+Our team of experts have extensive experience in helping PSPs with their operational and security risk assessment and IT audits.
 Through this process we have established a tried and tested methodology which meets the expectations of the regulator, while adding value to the business’ operations and risk management framework.

-If you would like to discuss your specific requirements, please do not hesitate to get in touch with me today.
+If you would like to discuss your specific requirements, please do not hesitate to get in touch with fscom today.